Egypt profileA chronology of key events:

 2013 July - The military removes President Morsi amid mass demonstrations calling on him to quit.
 Mr Morsi's supporters in the Muslim Brotherhood reject a timetable for new elections laid out by interim president Adly Mansour.

 2013 August - Hundreds are killed as security forces storm protest camps in Cairo set up by supporters of Mr Morsi.
-The Muslim Brotherhood says the dead overall number 2,200.
+The Muslim Brotherhood says the dead number 2,200 overall.
 State of emergency declared and curfews imposed.

 2013 September - Army launches major campaign against militants in northern Sinai, clearing a strip along the border with Gaza to stop Hamas and other Palestinian militants entering the peninsula.
 Hamas denies any involvement.